top of page

 2. Build Flexible Routines

 Predictability soothes nervous systems, but rigid timetables can backfire.
-Anchor the day with a few fixed points, wake‑up, meals, wind‑down, then leave open blocks for free play or rest.
+Anchor the day with a few fixed points such as wake-up time, meals, and a consistent wind-down routine, then leave open blocks for free play or rest.
 A visual or color‑coded calendar lets everyone see what’s next at a glance.

 3. Create Sensory‑Friendly Plans